paulca55/markdown-docs/Useful HTML and CSS Info.md

 There are some properties that, if not explicitly specified, will default to `inherit`.
 For example, if we set the `color` for an element, it applies to all child elements by default.
 Whereas other properties, like `border`, do not inherit by default.

 When `unset` is applied to a property, it will apply either `initial` or `inherit`, depending on what the property's default behaviour is.
-If the property by default inherits, the `inherit` will be applied.
-Otherwise, `initial` will be applied.
+If the property by default inherits, the `inherit` will be applied, otherwise `initial` will be applied.

-For the `border` property, the `initial` value is applied whereas for the `color` property, the `inherit` value is applied.
+For example, with the `border` property the `initial` value is applied, whereas with the `color` property the `inherit` value is applied.

 ### Revert

 The `revert` value represents whatever value the property would be if nothing was applied to it at all.

-If no value is applied to a property in the author stylesheet (the styles we as the webpage authors write), the following steps are taken to find a value:
+If no value is applied to a property in the author stylesheet (the styles we as the web page authors write), the following steps are taken to find a value:

 1. The **user defined stylesheet** is checked for styles applied to that element.
 2. If nothing is found, the **user agent stylesheet** is checked.